wacuuu/workload-collocation-agent/docs/score_algorithm.rst

 - ignore short living tasks, as our method of calculating WSS needs at least few minutes for observing a task,
 - ignore wrongly configured tasks.

-Drawback of the approach is that we will not characterize workloads with only short living tasks.
+Drawback of the approach is that we will not characterize unstable short-living workloads.

 Workload identification
 #######################

 The algorithm requires that there will be a way to identify all instances of a workload.
-In the simplest case a common label on all pods identifying the workload they belong to exists (e.g. following `kubernetes recommended scheme of labelling <https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels>`_ provides needed common label).
+In the simplest case a common label on all pods identifying the workload they belong must exists (e.g. following `kubernetes recommended scheme of labelling <https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels>`_ provides needed common label).

+Above solution based on "Prometheus rules" assumes that Kubernetes controllers will use **app** label as match selector for DaemonSet/StatefulSet or Deployment.